30 Best Things to Do in Osaka

 There are countless tourist attractions in Osaka including delicious local food, trendy shopping streets, bustling districts lit by neon lights, modern skyscraper, the world’s greatest amusement park, and more.
 The unique culture and friendly locals are also two attractive points that add a distinctive character to the city like no other.

-1. Universal Studios Japan
+1. Experience the thrill of rides and attractions at Universal Studios Japan

 The park is divided in 10 different zones of Hollywood, New York, San Francisco, Jurassic Park, Waterworld, Amity Village, Universal Wonderland, Minion Park, The Wizarding World of Harry Potter and Nintendo World.
 Seasonal events and limited-time attractions are also available at the park through the year such as Halloween and Christmas.

 Besides attractions, Universal Studios Japan merchandise collections are hugely popular among visitors.
 You can find limited products of popular characters like Minions, Sesame Street, Hello Kitty and more!
 There are also cute character themed food and drinks available at the park.